"What's this Bitcoin thing that's used for drugs and illegal stuff on The Internet?" My father recently asked me.

 - Bitcoin is not backed by any government, it's 'backed' by its users.

 In effect, if you took cash, separated it from government control and put it on The Internet, you'd have Bitcoin.

 It might not sound like a big deal, but in terms of positive, society-changing technologies: Bitcoin is on the same level as the Internet, though still in its larval form.
 Bitcoin in the early 2010s is as The Internet was in the early 1980s: usable only to a small group of hard-core geeks but screaming its potential to those willing to listen.

 In the 1980s normal people still didn't use the Internet, but they might see a news story or two on it and get interested.
-The same is now happing with Bitcoin: normal people -- like my father -- are learing about it for the first time.
+The same is now happening with Bitcoin: normal people -- like my father -- are learning about it for the first time.